teofiloxyz/public-firms-financials/README.md

 ## Analysis Overview
-The project aims to provide comprehensive insights through a diverse combination of SQL queries, financial analysis and data visualization techniques.
+The project aims to provide insights through a diverse combination of SQL queries, financial analysis and data visualization techniques.
 PostgreSQL takes the lead in data manipulation and analysis, while Python is exclusively employed for visualization purposes.
+For detailed information about the dataset, check the [data folder](/data/).

+<br> <!-- Line break -->

 ### How many companies are in each sector?